ALL THE TIME IN THE WORLD

 The Making of a Serial Memoir

-The ranch went on the market the following spring and then, in June of 2004, Dan was diagnosed with advanced prostate cancer.
-After a few referrals and much discussion we decided to seek treatment in Boston.
+The ranch went on the market in the spring and then, in June of 2004, Dan was diagnosed with advanced prostate cancer.
+After a few referrals and much discussion, we decided to seek treatment in Boston.
 Leaving the ranch in the hands of the ranch manager and on-site manager, we headed to our home in Maine.

 The battle had begun, and it would be our focus for the next three and a half years.
+Between trips to Massachusetts General Hospital for tests, treatments and check-ups, Dan sailed, skied, delved into digital photography and began learning Photoshop.
 There were times when life seemed almost normal.
 We never lost hope that we would defeat the cancer, but the prognosis wasn’t good; the odds were against us.
 So, Dan began planning for a future where he wouldn’t be here.

-He finished his last album, Love in Time, and asked me to release it after he was gone.
+He finished his last studio album, Love in Time, and asked me to release it after he was gone.
 We had been running his website together for five years and he didn’t have to ask; he knew I would continue to maintain it for as long as I could.
-He hoped that, after his death, his story would be told; he didn't want to be forgotten.
-So we set about recording his memories.
+He hoped his story would be told one day, so that first winter in Maine, we set about recording his memories.

 On January 6th a big winter storm hit Colorado.
-A few days later, an accumulation of ice and snow collapsed the roof of the 16,000-square-foot horse barn and riding arena at the ranch.
+A few days later, an accumulation of ice and snow collapsed the roof of the 16,000 square-foot horse barn and riding arena at the ranch.

 That was a mistake.

 The most important job of the on-site ranch manager was to walk through the main house every day and check that all was well.
 At the end of January, a leak in the master bathroom made its way down through three floors.
 Both managers assured me there’d been no dereliction of duty and yet, three water-damaged rooms said otherwise.

-Our neighbor, Chuck, made an offer on the ranch in March so I returned to Colorado.
+Our neighbor, Chuck, made an offer on the ranch in March so I returned to Colorado early.
 On April 5th, I showed Chuck and his wife around the house and let them pick the tile for the new bathroom floor.
-Paranoid about leaks, I moved all the valuable prints and art into the pool table room under the kitchen.
-We’d had the kitchen pipes replaced in 2003, so I knew they'd be safe there.
+A current property survey was required for the sale, so I hired a local company, with their assurance it would be done by August.

-A few days after he died, I became convinced that Dan must have left one last message for me.
-It was just a notion, maybe because any time he went into town without me, he’d leave a lovely little note.
+Not long after he died, I became convinced that Dan had left one last message for me.
+It was just a notion, maybe because any time he went into town without me, he’d leave a lovely little "back soon" note.
 My brain was foggy, I knew that, but I couldn’t shake the idea, and looked everywhere.

 “Where was it?” she asked.